 Delicious Indian Chicken Curry Recipe with Coconut Milk

-This is really probably my favourite authentic Indian chicken curry recipe of all time because it is so easy to make and so delicious.
+This is a delicious recipe for an authentic Indian Chicken Curry.
+This is really probably my favourite authentic Indian chicken curry recipe of all time, because it is so easy to make and so delicious.

-Above all, you can decide yourself how spicy you want to make it.
+And, above all, you can decide for yourself how spicy you want to make it.

-In addition to this, you can make it in a single pan which saves the washing up.
-I use my trusted wok (or one of them) to make this dish.
+Another advantage of this traditional Indian curry recipe is that you can make it in a single pan which saves on washing up.
+I always use one of my trusted woks to make this dish.

 The healing qualities of Indian spices